rust-lang/rust/text/0000-kinds-of-allocators.md

     /// Allocator-specific method for signalling an out-of-memory
     /// condition.
     ///
-    /// Any activity done by the `oom` method should ensure that it
+    /// Implementations of the `oom` method are discouraged from
-    /// does not infinitely regress in nested calls to `oom`.
+    /// infinitely regressing in nested calls to `oom`.
 In
     /// practice this means implementors should eschew allocating,
     /// especially from `self` (directly or indirectly).
     ///